Tools4everBV/HelloID-Conn-Prov-Target-NedapOns-Deskundigheid-Readme/README.md

 > [!IMPORTANT]
 >  **Upgrade Warning**
-> This V2 version of the connector has new names for the columns in the education.csv mapping file.
-Make sure to change that accordingly in your education.csv file when upgrading.
+> This V2 version of the connector has new names for the columns in the Education.csv mapping file.
+Make sure to change that accordingly in your Education.csv file when upgrading.

 ## Table of contents